 Did I consider the other person’s feelings before I spoke?

 These questions help me determine, in a non-destructive way, if I need to rethink my approach.
 If I can answer yes to those five questions, then I needn’t feel remorse or confusion about why the other person did not understand my intentions.
-If I cannot answer yes to those questions, then I can give myself permission to explore different ways to communicate my message differently in the future.
+If I cannot answer yes, I explore new ways to communicate my message differently.

 Second, I had to tame my cynical side.
 Instead of destructive language, I now say things like, Ryan, not everyone is judging you.
-Sometimes people have a hard time just accepting the truth, good or bad.
-Their misunderstandings do not make them/me wrong or bad; it was just a misunderstanding.
-Maybe the next time you see that person they will be in a different mood and perhaps be able to see things in a new light.
+Sometimes people have a hard time accepting the truth, good or bad.
+Their misunderstandings do not make them or me wrong or bad—it was just a misunderstanding.
+Maybe the next time you see that person they will be in a different mood and see things in a new light.
 You can’t make everyone see your point of view or where you’re coming from.

-When I don’t agree with someone or when someone doesn’t agree with me, it doesn’t make them wrong or bad; it makes them who they are.
-It doesn’t make me crazy or a moron; it just makes me who I am.
-As much as I’d like to find a connection with everyone, it isn’t a realistic expectation.
-And at the end of the day, the only person’s expectations that I have to meet are my own.
+When I don’t agree with someone or when someone doesn’t agree with me, it doesn’t make them wrong or bad: it makes them who they are.
+It doesn’t make me crazy or a moron: it makes me who I am.
+As much as I’d like to find a connection with everyone, it isn’t realistic.
+Ultimately, the only person’s expectations I must meet are mine.